hantsy/devops-sandbox/docker-toolbox.md

 ## Docker machine

-Docker Toolbox includes a series of tools, one is `docker-machine` which is use for creating new virtual machine.
+Docker Toolbox includes a series of tools, one is `docker-machine` which is use for managing virtual machines.

 Start up the Toolbox shipped **Quickstart shell** prompt.
 By default, it will try to start up the default machine if it exists or create one for you.